acoustic-content-samples/sample-wch-conversation-server/README.md

 2. **[Required]** If you want to start the server locally you have to pass in the credentials to the dependent services.
 In order to setup the complete sample simply run `npm run manageCreds`.
 This will ask for all credentials needed.<br/><br/>If you also want to setup the content model for WCH run `npm run pushWCH`.<br/><br/>*NOTE:* If you encrypted your local credentials file you can always rerun the manageCreds command to make changes.

+3. **[Required]** In order to sync your conversation model with WCH execute the `npm run sync` command.
+This should create the corresponding taxonmies in your WCH tenant.

+4. **[Required]** If you want to start the server locally you have to pass in the credentials to the dependent services.
+In order to setup the complete sample simply run `npm run manageCreds`.
+This will ask for all credentials needed.<br/><br/>If you also want to setup the content model for WCH run `npm run pushWCH`.<br/><br/>*NOTE:* If you encrypted your local credentials file you can always rerun the manageCreds command to make changes

-3. **[Required]** To test if everything works as expected you should start the server by running `npm run devDebug`.
+5. **[Required]** To test if everything works as expected you should start the server by running `npm run devDebug`.
 This will start a nodemon server with tracing/logging enabled.
 If you don't want tracing enabled in the future simply run `npm run dev`.
 After startup you should be able to call the endpoint `POST http://localhost:6001/rest/message Body: {"input":"What is WCH?","user":"Test" }` and get a JSON response containing a text field with content from Watson Content Hub.<br/>

 ![Check Setup](/doc/Check.gif)

-4. **[Optional]** If you like you can push the sample server on bluemix by running `bx cf push`.
+6. **[Optional]** If you like you can push the sample server on bluemix by running `bx cf push`.
 But before please make sure to change the hostname of the application in the `manifest.yml`.
 Also you have to configure the credentials on bluemix.
 Therefore sipmly run `npm run addGeoSrv`, `npm run addWchSrv`, `npm run addBotSrv`, `npm run addFbSrv`, `addAlexaSrv` and `npm run addDBSrv`.
 (Of course you can skip over those services you've disabled during the setup.
 Just make sure to remove them from the `manifest.yml`)

-5. **Done.** Enjoy the demo.
-Feel free to make changes and create your own chatbot!
+7. **Done.** Enjoy your chatbot.
+Feel free to make changes and personalize your chatbot!

 #### Manage your content in Watson Content Hub